carrievo/reading-notes/class-09.md

   3. When the function changes something on the webpage
   4. It feels inactive because it has responded to the user.

-- Event delegation: Monitors events that happen on all of the childen of an element.
+- Event delegation: Monitors events that happen on all of the children of an element.
 - Most common events used are **W3C DOM**.

 *Referenced:*